James Warburg

-James Paul Warburg (August 18, 1896 – June 3, 1969) was a German-born American banker.
+James Paul Warburg (August 18, 1896 – June 3, 1969) was a German-born American banker, businessman, and writer.
 He was well known for being the financial adviser to Franklin D. Roosevelt.
-His father was banker Paul Warburg, member of the Warburg family and "father" of the Federal Reserve system.
+His father was banker Paul Warburg, member of the Warburg family and "father" of the Federal Reserve System.
 After World War II, Warburg helped organize the Society for the Prevention of World War III in support of the Morgenthau Plan.

 Biography

 Born in Hamburg, Germany, he was educated at Middlesex School and Harvard University.
 He served in the Navy Flying Corps during World War I before entering a career in business.
 He was at the First National Bank of Boston between 1919 and 1921.
 Between 1921 and 1929 he was Vice President at the International Acceptance Bank.
 He was president at the International Manhattan Company from 1929 to 1931, then president of the International Acceptance Bank from 1931 to 1932.
 He was Vice Chairman of the Board at Bank of the Manhattan Company between 1932 and 1935.

 While at the Bank of the Manhattan, he became financial adviser to President Roosevelt.
 This included acting as financial adviser at the 1933 London World Economic Conference.